We consider any form of bullying, harassment or victimisation to be unacceptable behaviour.

 - Less favourable treatment of an individual who has submitted to, or rejected sexual harassment, or harassment related to sex or gender reassignment.

-- The relevant protected characteristics are age, disability, gender reassignment OR gender identity, race, religion and belief, sex, and sexual orientation.
+The relevant protected characteristics are age, disability, gender reassignment or gender identity, race, religion and belief, sex, and sexual orientation.

 What is unwanted conduct?